-How Addiction to Alcohol and Drugs Develops
+How Dependence on Alcohol and Drugs Develops

 Teens try alcohol, cigarettes, chemicals (inhalants), and other drugs for many of the same reasons that adults use them, to relax or feel good.
 But they also have other reasons for drug use, such as curiosity, rebellion against their parents, or seeking acceptance from their peers.

 Often the first substance used by a teen is alcohol or cigarettes, and many times these are obtained from the teen's own home.
 Some parents expect and tolerate experimentation with these substances because at least the teen is not using "drugs."
 But these substances are considered gateway drugs, because they can lead to the use of other drugs.

 Most teens never go any further than experimenting with substance use.
 But if experimentation begins before the age of 15, a teen is likely to continue and to develop problems related to use.
 Other things that make a teen likely to develop a substance use problem include:

 - Using a substance alone rather than in a peer group.